 Cryptocurrency with focus on anonymity.
 Was almost certainly the leading privacy coin since its inception until as of writing in the 2020s.

-As mentioned at Section "Cryptocurrency", Ciro Santilli believes that anonymity is the only feature that really matters on crypto coins, and therefore if he were to invest in crypto, he would invest in Monero or some other privacy coin.
+As mentioned at Section "Are cryptocurrencies useful?", Ciro Santilli believes that anonymity is the most valuable feature that really matters on crypto coins, and therefore if he were to invest in crypto, he would invest in Monero or some other privacy coin.

 localmonero.co/knowledge/monero-stealth-addresses?language=en gives an overview of the privacy mechanisms: